llm-bible/llm-bible.github.io/_publications/shi2024robustness.markdown

 bibkey: shi2024robustness
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.18196"}
-tags: ['Security', 'Training Techniques', 'Efficiency and Optimization', 'RAG', 'Prompting']
+tags: ['Efficiency and Optimization', 'RAG', 'Security', 'Training Techniques', 'Prompting']
 ---
 The performance of Large Language Models (LLMs) depends on the quality of prompts and the semantic and structural integrity of the input data.
 However,